Environmental Sustainability|Waste Management

 Waste Management

-IC design R&D and wafer foundry production components are provided to customers for assembling and selling electronic products.
-Faulty electronic products, part replacements, or disposal are handled by the customers.
-For waste generated during the production of components, internal source classification and reduction management are implemented.
-Efforts include extending material usage, optimizing production operations, and recycling packaging materials.
-Continuous evaluation of waste recycling and reuse is conducted to reduce waste generation and increase resource recycling.
+During IC design R&D and wafer foundry production processes, we promote initiatives such as extending material usage, optimizing processes, and recycling packaging materials.
+Continuous evaluation of waste recycling and reuse is conducted to reduce waste generation and increase resource recovery rates.

 audits

-Nuvoton Taiwan's future plans will continue to promote waste management, maintaining the same three major goals in 2024 as in 2023:
+Nuvoton’s future plans will continue to promote waste management, maintaining the same three major goals in 2025 as in 2024:

 Continuous Promotion of Waste Classification and Reduction